Euler-H/M2D-LIF_Jittor/README.md

   --config-file projects/yolov8_obb/configs/yolov8n_obb_dronevehicle_teacher.py
 ```

-This trains a single-modal YOLOv8-OBB teacher model.
+This trains a single-modal YOLOv8-OBB teacher model on the full DroneVehicle training set for 200 epochs.

 Before running, check the following items in the config file: